How to free up space on iPhone when storage is full

 Quick fixes to free up space

-But what if you don’t have time to fully optimize storage and you need to download an app or take a photo, but you can’t because of full storage?
+What if you don’t have time to fully optimize storage and you need to download an app or take a photo, but you can’t because of full storage?
 There are a few things you can do to clear storage on an iPhone in a pinch.

 Delete unused apps